Stephanie Ferguson Stephanie Ferguson

 Share

 This page captures the trends on job openings, labor force participation, quit rates, and more, for a quick understanding of the state of the workforce.
-Take a look behind the numbers at what is causing the worker shortage and learn which states and industries have been impacted the most.
+Take a look at the numbers to see what is causing the worker shortage and learn which states and industries have been impacted the most.

 The U.S. has lost millions of workers.

 The latest jobs report from the Bureau of Labor Statistics showed that thousands of people are entering the workforce.
-This is good.
-However, labor force participation does not match what it was before the pandemic.
+In June 2024, the labor force participation rate for prime working-age individuals, defined as those between the ages of 25 and 54, was 83.7%, marking a twenty-year high.
+Despite this, however, total labor force participation does not match what it was before the pandemic.

-If the percentage of people participating in the labor force was the same as in February 2020, we would have two million more people in the workforce today—and this shortage is impacting all industries in nearly every state.
+If the percentage of people participating in the labor force were the same as in February 2020, we would have millions more people in the workforce today—and this shortage is impacting all industries in nearly every state.
 If every unemployed worker took an open job in their industry, there would still be millions of open jobs.

 Where did the workers go?
-During the COVID-19 pandemic, early retirements and less immigration has left the nation in a worker deficit.
-Plus, boosted unemployment benefits, stimulus payments, and child tax credits during offered during the pandemic padded the finances of some previously employed workers, and they no longer need to work, or in some cases people have adjusted to a single-income household lifestyle.
+During the COVID-19 pandemic, early retirements and less immigration have left the nation with a worker deficit.
+Plus, boosted unemployment benefits, stimulus payments, and child tax credits offered during the pandemic padded the finances of some previously employed workers, and they no longer need to work, or in some cases, people have adjusted to a single-income household lifestyle.

 We have a lot of jobs, but not enough workers.